syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Exposure

-Exposure is used to alters the overall brightness and darkness levels of the image.
+Exposure is used to alter the overall brightness and darkness levels of the image.
 The value of the exposure effect ranges from -1 to 1 and the default value is 0.

 {% highlight C# %}